-- The ARM attempts to build an alternative path for the same Routing Rule action (Node, Peer Connection, VoIP Peer), if available. - ARM attempts to build an alternative action (Node, Peer Connection, VoIP Peer), if available, for this call, in the order that actions are listed in the Routing Rule. - All routing alternatives are sorted by weighted path, cost and then by number of hops.
+- The ARM attempts to build an alternative path for the same Routing Rule action (Nodes, Peer Connections, VoIP Peers and Resource groups), if available.
+For more information on Resource Groups, see Resource Groups Page Actions on page 44. - ARM attempts to build an alternative action (Nodes, Peer Connections, VoIP Peers and Resource groups), if available, for this call, in the order that actions are listed in the Routing Rule.
+For more information on Resource Groups, see Resource Groups Page Actions on page 44. - All routing alternatives are sorted by weighted path, cost and then by number of hops.